-2 | that's gonna be great for the currents and we'll stick it to
+2 | that's gonna be great for the currents and we'll stick it to is simple.
+They didn't have enough data.
+They didn't have a

 3 | the futures."
 I don't believe that.
 They got it wrong and